 Never.
 Just don’t do it.

-All of us can make better decisions when we are not under a time-constraint or pressure to make the decision.
+All of us can make better decisions when we’re not under a time constraint or pressure to make them.
+Give yourself time to contemplate the opportunity and make a thoughtful decision.

-Because what we might be sensing in our initial conversation is that whatever they’re doing is important to them-the person asking us to do something.
+In our initial conversation, we may sense that whatever they’re doing is important to them (the person asking us to do something).

 And they passionately believe they need someone (anyone) to help them.

-The reality is that none of the situations above benefit you or your calling.
+The reality is that none of the situations are an emergency to you.

 - “I don’t believe I can do that right now.
 But I’ll review my schedule, and if I can, I will respond to you tomorrow.”